-The custom prompt will override the system password prompt on systems that support PAM unless the passprompt_override flag is disabled in sudoers.
+The custom prompt will override the default prompt specified by either the security policy or the SUDO_PROMPT environment variable.
+On systems that use PAM, the custom prompt will also override the prompt specified by a PAM module unless the passprompt_override flag is disabled in sudoers.